FLUX-SE/PayumStripe/docs/cancel.md

 # Cancel a PaymentIntent

-Add those line to the payum builder in `config.php` :
+Add those lines to the payum builder in `config.php` :

 ```php
     ->setGenericTokenFactoryPaths([